aplteam/Tatin/docs/FirstStepsWithTatin.md

 #### Tatin Variables

-For every package Tatin will establish certain variables, though strictly speaking they are not variables but niladic functions, the best way to simulate a constant in APL.
+For every package Tatin will establish a couple of constants.
+Because APL has no concept of constants, they are emulated via niladic functions.

 They are injected into a namespace `TatinVars` which in turn is injected into `code`.